MithrilJS/mithril.js/docs/testing.md

 global.document = window.document;
 ```

-Once that snippet has been run you can `require("mithril")` and it should be quiet happy.
+Once that snippet has been run you can `require("mithril")` and it should be quite happy.

 ---